Heatmiser's Mic City Sons shows off a different side to Elliott Smith, who carved out a well-respected but too short solo career

 Another listener suggestion!
 This is one is a band both Tim and J are surprised they never got around to on their own.
-On episode #94 we're checking out the 1996 album Mic City Sons, the last by Heatmiser, after which co-leader Elliott Smith went on to carve out a well-respected if too short solo career.
+On episode #94 we're checking out the 1996 album Mic City Sons, the last by Heatmiser, after which co-leader Elliott Smith carved out a well-respected if too short solo career.
 Mic City Sons shows off a different side to Smith, as well as shines the spotlight on his bandmate Neil Gust.
 We discuss that, why serial killers wouldn't enjoy Elliott Smith, and much more.

 We haven't reviewed this record yet.
 However, you can compell us to grab our shovels and dig it out.
 Request a review and we'll devote a full episode to discussing this album.
 Heck we might even invite you on as a guest.
 Support the show and help rock fans discover a lost album of the 90's.